-This Presentation is prepared only for the purpose of confidential and preliminary discussions between Pro Capital and Prudentus Capital Oy (the "Lead Manager") and certain institutional investors.
-This Presentation may not be relied upon as legal, financial or investment advice and is provided merely for informational purposes to provide general knowledge of Pro Capital's operations.
-The information contained in this Presentation has not been independently verified and no representation or warranty, express or implied, is made or given by or on behalf of Pro Capital or of the Lead Manager, or any of the Lead Manager's respective members, directors, officers or employees or any other person as to, and no reliance should be made upon, the accuracy, completeness or fairness of the information or opinions contained in this Presentation or any information discussed orally in connection with the Presentation.
-None of Pro Capital, the Lead Manager, or any of their respective members, directors, officers or employees or any other person accepts any liability whatsoever for any loss howsoever arising from any use of this Presentation or its contents or otherwise arising in connection therewith.
+This Presentation may not be relied upon as legal, financial or investment advice and is provided merely for informational purposes to provide general knowledge of Pro Kapital's operations.
+The information contained in this Presentation has not been independently verified and no representation or warranty, express or implied, is made or given by or on behalf of Pro Kapital, or any of respective members, directors, officers or employees or any other person as to, and no reliance should be made upon, the accuracy, completeness or fairness of the information or opinions contained in this Presentation or any information discussed orally in connection with the Presentation.
+None of Pro Kapital's respective members, directors, officers or employees or any other person accepts any liability whatsoever for any loss howsoever arising from any use of this Presentation or its contents or otherwise arising in connection therewith.

 The Presentation may contain forward-looking statements.
 All statements other than statements of historical fact included in the Presentation are forward-looking statements.
-Forward-looking statements give Pro Capital's current expectations and projections relating to its financial condition, results of operations, plans, objectives, future performance and business.
-These statements may include, without limitation, any statements preceded by, followed by or including words such as "target," "believe," "expect," "aim," "intend," "may," "anticipate," "estimate," "plan," "project," "will," "can have," "likely," "should," "would," "could" and other words and ther words and interments involve known and unknown risks, uncertainties and other important factors beyond Pro Capital's control that could cause Pro Capital's actual results, performance or achievements to be materially different from the expected results, performance or achievements expressed or implied by such forward-looking statements.
-Such forward-looking statements are based on numerous assumptions regarding Pro Capital's present and future business strategies and the environment in which it will operate in the future, involve elements of subjective judgment and analysis and are based upon the best judgment of Pro Capital as of the date of this Presentation.
+Forward-looking statements give Pro Kapital's current expectations and projections relating to its financial condition, results of operations, plans, objectives, future performance and business.
+These statements may include, without limitation, any statements preceded by, followed by or including words such as "target," "believe," "expect," "aim," "intend," "may," "anticipate," "estimate," "plan," "project," "will," "can have," "likely," "should," "would," "would" and other words and terms of similar meaning or the negative thereof.
+Such forward-looking statements involve known and unknown risks, uncertainties and other important factors beyond Pro Kapital's control that could cause Pro Kapital's actual results, performance or achievements to be materially different from the expected results, performance or achievements expressed or implied by such forward-looking statements.
+Such forward-looking statements are based on numerous assumptions regarding Pro Kapital's present and future business strategies and the environment in which it will operate in the future, involve elements of subjective judgment and analysis and are based upon the best judgment of Pro Kapital as of the date of this Presentation.
 No representation or warranty is given as to the fairness, accuracy, completeness, achievement or reasonableness of, and no reliance should be made on, any projections, estimates, forecasts, targets, prospects, returns, opinions and/or information contained in this Presentation.
-Pro Capital does not give any undertaking, and is under no obligation, to update such forward-looking statements for events or circumstances that occur or arise subsequent to the date of this Presentation or to update and keep current the information contained herein and this Presentation does not constitute a representation by Pro Capital that it will do so.
+Pro Kapital does not give any undertaking, and is under no obligation, to update such forward-looking statements for events or circumstances that occur or arise subsequent to the date of this Presentation or to update and keep current the information contained herein and this Presentation does not constitute a representation by Pro Kapital that it will do so.
+All releva

-The information and opinions contained in this presentation or in oral statements of the representatives of Pro Capital are provided as at the date of this presentation or as at any other date if indicated and are subject to change without notice.
+The information and opinions contained in this presentation or in oral statements of the representatives of Pro Kapital are provided as at the date of this presentation or as at any other date if indicated and are subject to change without notice and are not by any means exhaustive.
 No reliance may be placed for any purpose whatsoever on the information contained in this presentation on such oral statements or on assumptions made as to its completeness.